michaelheider/motd-info/README.md

 2. create a symlink to the generate script in the `update-motd.d` directory:
    `sudo ln -s /usr/local/src/motd-info/generate.sh /etc/update-motd.d/09-motd-info`
 3. check what other motd scripts are in `/etc/update-motd.d/` and delete the unwanted ones (probably all)
+4. configure `config.txt` to change the layout
+5. configure widgets

+### Widgets

+Check the widget files for config options.

+This chapter does not list all widgets, only ones that require special attention.

+#### lastlogins

+If you want to use the lastlogin widget:

+- lastlogins shows a list of the N most recently logged in users.
+This does not necessarily include you.
+  - This is because motd is user agnostic.
+- motd may be pregenerated and cached, hence the info may be stale.
+- Disable SSH's last login prompt by setting the `PrintLastLog` flag to `no` in `/etc/ssh/sshd_config`.

+#### lastexec

+lastexec may be useful on systems where motd is cached (e.g. Ubuntu) to see how old the information is.

 ## Development